trim21/go-phpserialize/readme.md

 #### Performance Hint

-Encoder will try to build an optimized path to encoding data.
+Encoder will try to build an optimized path for a type.

-If you are using interface, encoder will have to use reflect and go slow path (reflect).
+If you are using interface, encoder will fall back to reflect, which is much slower.

-If you care about performance, you should avoid using interface (at all).
+If you care about performance, you should avoid using interface.

 Using type is 2x faster than interface in average.